xiongrxchn/IntelBri.github.io/index.md

 ### Goals

 The goal of IoT based structural monitoring is to enable the integration of distributed sensors for continuous, portable, and real-time monitoring for bridges.
-The general monitoring metrics intended to measure bridge condition and performance including:

-1. Acceleration - the instantaneous rate at which the velocity of a point in a vibrating bridge is changing with time.
-Acceleration is the most common measure taken to characterize vibrations.
-It is possible to define the frequencies and shapes of the different modes of vibration from a single acceleration trace.
-The frequencies and modes can be compared to values obtained from previous acceleration measurements to determine if the bridge has deteriorated or has been damaged.

-2. Climatic Conditions - pertains to the environmental conditions in the area of the bridge that may relate to bridge performance.
-Parameters that can be measured include: air temperature and relative humidity.

-3. Traffic flow - the total load of objects passing over a particular area of a bridge.
-This measure can be useful to enforce weight restrictions, as well as to define the range (i.e., spectrum) of typical traffic loads.

 ## For Progress Reports